2018 SL UG updates #33/1: Simulator User Group – Animesh in viewer RC

 • Project viewers:

-The majority of the following notes are taken from the TPV Developer meeting held on Friday, July 13th 2018.
+The majority of the following notes are taken from the TPV Developer meeting held on Friday, August 10th 2018.
 A video of the meeting is embedded below, my thanks as always to North for recording and providing it.
-This was a short meeting – just over 30 minutes in length, but with some significant pauses throughout.
+This was a short meeting – 24 minutes on the video, which includes some lengthy silences.

 SL Viewer